We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Friction Removal, Not Just Speed

 Consider what slows engineers down on a typical day: unfamiliarity with a codebase section, boilerplate that's tedious but necessary, waiting for a teammate to answer a question, writing tests for code they've already built, documenting decisions and architecture.
-AI tools address every one of these friction points.
+AI tools address every one of these friction points without requiring anyone to go faster.

 Junior Engineers Become Productive Faster

-This is the highest-leverage finding in our data.
-Teams with high AI adoption see new hire ramp-up times compress from the industry-standard 3 months to approximately 6 weeks.
+Teams with high AI adoption consistently report faster new-hire ramp-up.
 Junior engineers ask Claude before asking Slack.
 They get instant context on unfamiliar code.
 They can scaffold a new feature without memorizing every pattern in the codebase first.

 This doesn't replace mentorship — it augments it.
 Seniors spend less time answering routine questions and more time on the architectural guidance that actually requires human judgment.